 Many teams pair a deadline with one more rule so the form closes on whichever trigger happens first.

-Email the owner when the scheduled close happens so the team knows the collection window ended.
+Email the owner on submissions or when capacity closes the form so the team can monitor the collection window.

 Send late respondents to a separate path instead of leaving them with an ambiguous closed form.